kuchin/EdgeLLM/blog.md

 };
 ```
 > **Note:** Ensure to import axios and Alert at the top of your file if not already imported.

-We need to test that the function is working correclty, let's add a button to the UI to trigger the function, instead of `View` we will use a `SafeAreaView` component, and we will display the available GGUF files in a `ScrollView` component. the `onPress` function is triggered when the button is pressed:
+We need to test that the function is working correclty, let's add a button to the UI to trigger the function, instead of `View` we will use a `SafeAreaView` (more on that later) component, and we will display the available GGUF files in a `ScrollView` component. the `onPress` function is triggered when the button is pressed:

 ```typescript
 <TouchableOpacity onPress={() => fetchAvailableGGUFs('Llama-3.2-1B-Instruct')}>